GetsugaTensh0/SISR/README.md

 ### "Mimimi, it doesn't work with my game"

 - Does the game work with regular Xbox 360 controllers?
-If yes, file an issue with logs.
+  If yes, you are doing it wrong.
   If no, tough luck.

 ### "Mimimi, where's the GUI?"

 - It's a system tray app.
-Right-click the tray icon for options.
-What more do you want?
+Right-click the tray icon to show a window?
-  You could also run `./sisr --help` ¯\\\_(ツ)\_/¯
+  You could also run `./sisr --help` to see what options are available.
+  What more do you want? ¯\\\_(ツ)\_/¯

-### "Mimimi, I want feature XYZ back 😭"
+### "Mimimi, I want feature XYZ 😭"

 - Code it yourself and open up a PR.
   Alternatively, hire me to do it for you - Rates start at 100€/hour.